hydrusnetwork/hydrus/docs/running_from_source.md

 Just double-click the batch file, and it will take you through the setup.
 It should take a minute to download and a couple minutes to install.
 If it seems like it hung, just give it time to finish.
 It'll say 'Done!' when it is done.

 If something messes up, or you want to switch between Qt5/Qt6, just run the batch again and you will have an option to reinstall everything.
 Everything these scripts do ends up in the 'venv' directory, so you can also just delete that folder to 'uninstall'.
-It should just 'work' on most normal computers, but let me know if you have any trouble.
+It should 'just work' on most normal computers, but let me know if you have any trouble.

 Then run 'setup_help.bat' to build the help.
 This isn't necessary, but it is nice to have it built locally.
 You can run this again at any time to rebuild the current help.